orbitartprint/bballorbit/src/blog/content/zoom-action.md

   <div class="w-full">
     <h3 class="text-2xl font-semibold mb-3">3.
 Hit the Roller</h3>
     <p class="text-base leading-relaxed">
-      If the defense switches or overplays the handoff, the ballhandler often becomes the open man.
+      If the defense switches or overplays the handoff, the ballhandler often becomes the open man.<br />
       The receiver should quickly recognize the roll and make a <strong>pocket pass</strong> or <strong>drop pass</strong> to the roller for a finish at the rim.
       This keeps the defense rotating and rewards quick reads instead of scripted actions.
     </p>
   </div>
 </div>

+---

 <!-- Option 4 -->
 <div class="grid grid-cols-1 md:grid-cols-2 gap-10 items-center my-10">